gbdev/pandocs/src/pixel_fifo.md

 - First HBlank of the frame
 - When searching OAM and index 37 is reached
 - After switching from mode 2 (oam search) to mode 3 (pixel transfer)
-- When entering HBlank (mode 0) and not in double speed mode, blocked 2 cycles later no matter what
+- When entering HBlank (mode 0) and not in double speed mode, blocked 2 dots later no matter what

 At various times during PPU operation read access to the CGB palette is restored and pixels are pushed to the LCD normally when rendering pixels:
 - At the end of mode 2 (oam search)
-- For only 2 cycles when entering HBlank (mode 0) and in double speed mode
+- For only 2 dots when entering HBlank (mode 0) and in double speed mode

 ::: tip Note